NikolayPolyagoshko/AMQP_Exchange/README.md

      * Name		- Queue name or Routing Key name.
 Routing Key can be used for outbound messages, only if Exchange is specified
      * SenderPollInterval - For outbound, controls how frequently worker will check Outbound table for new available message data.
 Can be null, default is 10000 ms (10 seconds)
      * Base64Data         - If enabled for inbound, messages will be Base64-encoded upon receiving.
 For outbound, messages will be Base64-decoded before sending
-     * CodePage           - Codepage, can be Null.
+     * CodePage           - Codepage, can be null.
 Default is UTF-8 (65001)
      * Exchange           - For outbound, RabbitMQ exchange name.
-Can be Null.
+Can be null.
 If Exchange is specified, 'Name' is interpreted as Routing Key

  * Inbound	- Inbound messages table
      * MessageId		- Autoincrement Id of an Inbound Message
      * QueueId		- Id of a Queue this message came from
      * DateReceived	- Date when message was received.
 Filled by worker after writing message into Inbound table
-     * DateRead		- Defauld is Null.
+     * DateRead		- Defauld is null.
 Not processed by service.
 Use it in you app to filter processed messages
      * Message		- Message data itself.
 If 'Base64Data' enabled in Base64-encoded form

 * Outbound 	- Outbound messages table
      * MessageId		- Autoincrement Id of an Outbound Message
      * QueueId		- Id of a Queue this message directed to
-     * DateWritten	- Defauld is Null, not processed by service.
+     * DateWritten	- Defauld is null, not processed by service.
 Can be used in your app to store timestamp
      * DateSent		- Date when message was sent out.
 Filled by worker after receiving confirmation from Rabbit host
      * Message		- Message data itself.
 If 'Base64Data' enabled it should be in Base64-encoded form
      * ErrorFlag		- Flag is set when something is went wrong with sending message